Nightjars in Hampshire

 We carefully manage our New Forest commons to retain the open habitats that birds like the nightjar need.
 Our rangers encourage fresh new gorse and heather but control the spread of seedlings such as birch, and non-native rhododendron.
 This creates ideal ground-nesting conditions, whilst scattered tree cover gives nightjars essential perches from where to ‘churr’.

-This summer, our restoring heathland project, Foxbury in the New Forest, announced a record number of breeding nightjars.
+Last summer, our restoring heathland project, Foxbury in the New Forest, announced a record number of breeding nightjars.
 This was closely followed by more exciting news - the discovery of the first breeding nightjars at Mottisfont.

 While more commonly found on heathland habitat, nightjars are also attracted to woodland clearings and recently felled conifer plantations such as the one on the Mottisfont estate.

 The Mottisfont woodlands have several areas of conifer plantation that was planted up for timber in years past.
 As these plantations are felled and the timber sold, the cleared area gets replanted with broadleaf tree species in order to restore the original native deciduous woodland to the area.

 It is in one of these areas that the nesting nightjar was discovered.
 After volunteers heard the unmistakable ‘churr’ of the bird for a brief moment when working onsite, one of the ranger team decided to look for firm evidence of their presence.

 She was more than rewarded for her efforts when she came across an adult and two fledged young, proving beyond dispute that they had bred on the estate this year.

 " This is a great example of how active woodland management can benefit species that have sadly declined due to loss of habitat.
 With our ongoing conservation work across the estate, we’re hoping this wonderful bird and its evocative sound will return to Mottisfont’s woods and glades for years to come."